Discrimination in the Venture Capital Industry: Evidence from Field Experiments

-However, the temporary bias against Asian founders in 03/2020 should be interpreted as the lower bound of the bias in the real world due to the following two reasons.
-First, as shown in Section \ref{irr:discussion}, investors are generally more friendly to Asian founders when stakes are low (i.e., the pitch email setting) and are implicitly biased against Asian founders when stakes are high (i.e., mainstream fundraising situations).
-If bias against Asian founders is even found in the pitch email setting, this implies that the bias against Asian founders in other situations can be even worse.
-Second, although emails with well-educated founding teams and better-quality projects have more contents emphasizing these advantages, the positive coefficients are not statistically significant in all the regressions.
-This means that the effect of the founder's race should be salient enough in order to generate significant results in this noisy experimental setting.
-Both reasons mentioned above suggest an even harsher fundraising environment for Asian founders during the COVID-19 outbreak in the real world.
+It should be noted that the temporary discrimination against Asian founders in 03/2020 should be interpreted as the lower bound of the discrimination in the real world.
+As shown in Section \ref{irr:discussion}, investors exhibit more implicit discrimination against Asian founders when evaluating highly-rated startups compared to evaluating struggling startups.
+If discrimination against Asian founders even exists in the cold call, pitch email setting, this racial discrimination may be even worse in other mainstream fundraising settings.
+Moreover, the experimental setting of Experiment B is very noisy as many factors can affect investors' email behaviors.
+Hence, the racial discrimination must be salient enough in order to generate significant results.
+Both reasons suggest an even harsher fundraising environment for Asians during the COVID-19 outbreak.